 Parking and arrival

 If you've pre-booked, please have your tickets and membership card close to hand as you enter, as we'll be checking your booking at visitor reception.
-In line with government guidance, you're required to wear a face covering here.
+In line with government guidance, you're required to wear a face covering here, unless exempt.
 Please bring one with you.